visualdocumentrag/VDU-RAG-Survey/README.md

 ## Does OCR still matter?

-Four groups, four venues that do not usually read each other, reported the same thing between 2025 and 2026.

 ### OCR quality and robustness

-> The agreement is not that OCR is bad — every one reports accurate recognition.
-It is that **character-level accuracy is the wrong measurement**, because what breaks retrieval is what recognition *discards*.

 | Paper | Venue | Type | Year | Link |
 |---|:-:|:-:|:-:|:-:|